-To coordinate the project the Chair appointed an ad hoc committee of Commission members to review the results of the Building Code System Assessment Surveys (I and II) as well as comments received during a series of workshops, and to develop recommendations for the Commission regarding any proposed changes to the Building Code System.
-This was a facilitated consensus-building process and the Ad Hoc delivered their recommendations at the December 2011 meeting for inclusion in the Report to the 2012 Legislature.
-The goal of the project was to conduct a comprehensive assessment of the Florida Building Code System at the ten-year anniversary of the Florida Building Code, and to deliver recommendations to the 2012 Florida Legislature.
+To coordinate the project the Commission Chair appointed an ad hoc committee of Commission members to review the results of the Building Code System Assessment Surveys (I and II) as well as comments received during a series of workshops, and to develop recommendations for the Commission regarding any proposed changes to the Building Code System.
+This was a facilitated consensus-building process and the Ad Hoc Committee delivered its recommendations at the October 2011 meeting.
+The Commission will report its conceptual recommendations and a strategy for evaluating them against financial, economic, technical and life-safety criteria to the 2012 Legislature, with final recommendations included in the Report to the 2013 Legislature.
+The goal of the project was to conduct a comprehensive assessment of the Florida Building Code System at the 10-year anniversary of the Florida Building Code, and to deliver final recommendations to the 2013 Florida Legislature.

-(Appendix E-Building Code System Assessment Project Update)
+(Appendix D-Building Code System Assessment Project Update)

-Following are 2011 Commission initiatives and actions related to the Florida Building Code System:
+The following are 2011 Commission initiatives and actions related to the Florida Building Code System:

 THE FLORIDA BUILDING CODE AND THE CODE DEVELOPMENT PROCESS.
 The Florida Building Code is a statewide code implemented in 2001 and updated every three years.
-The Florida Building Commission developed the Florida Building Code from 1999 through 2001, and is responsible for maintaining the Code through annual interim amendments and a triennial foundation code update.
-In 2009, the Commission selected the 2009 I Codes as foundation for the 2010 Florida Building Code, and during 2010 and 2011, it developed and adopted the 2010 Edition of the Code, representing the third update and Fourth Edition of the Florida Building Code.
-During the 2010 Code Update process the Commission focused on removing (unnecessary) and maintaining (needed) Florida Specific requirements to the Code, with the goal of minimum variation from the foundations codes.
-In addition, during the 2010 Code Update the Commission was able to integrate the 2010 Code Update and the Glitch Amendment process into a single rule development initiative eliminating the need for a supplement to the Code and resulting in a fully integrated set of the nine (9) volumes comprising the 2010 Florida Building Code.
+The Florida Building Commission developed the Florida Building Code from 1999 through 2001 and is responsible for maintaining the Code through annual interim amendments and a triennial foundation code update.
+In 2009, the Commission selected the 2009 I Codes as foundation for the 2010 Florida Building Code and during 2010 and 2011, it developed and adopted the 2010 Edition of the Code, representing the third update and Fourth Edition of the Florida Building Code.
+During the 2010 Code Update process the Commission focused on removing (unnecessary) and maintaining (needed) Florida-specific requirements to the Code, with the goal of minimum variation from the foundations codes.
+Additionally, during the 2010 Code Update the Commission was able to integrate the 2010 Code Update and the Glitch Amendment process into a single rule development initiative eliminating the need for a supplement to the Code and resulting in a fully integrated set of the nine volumes comprising the 2010 Florida Building Code.
 The development of the 2010 Code involved multiple special issue stakeholder workgroups, numerous rule development workshops and adoption hearings all providing extensive opportunity for public participation.
-The 2010 Florida Building Code integrated Flood Resistant Standards and a 20% increase in thermal efficiency into the 2010 Florida Building Code.
+The 2010 Florida Building Code integrated Flood Resistant Standards and a 20 percent increase in thermal efficiency into the 2010 Florida Building Code.

 THE COMMISSION.
 The Commission is an appointed representative stakeholder body that develops, amends and updates the Code.
 The Commission is composed of members representing each of the key interests in the Building Code System.
-The Commission meets every eight weeks and, in addition to its code development responsibilities, regularly considers petitions for declaratory statements, accessibility waiver requests, the approval of products and entities, and the approval of education courses and course accreditors.
+The Commission meets every eight weeks and, in addition to its code development responsibilities, regularly considers petitions for declaratory statements, accessibility waiver requests, the approval of products and entities and the approval of education courses and course accreditors.
 The Commission also monitors the Building Code System and reports to the Legislature annually with its recommendations for changes to statute and law.